abdulmajidcse/abdulmajidcse/README.md

 ### Abdul Majid

-I am a web expert.
+I am a web developer.
 I love to learn and share my knowledge about programming.

 - 🔭 I’m currently working on Laravel and ReactJS.